5 best Shopify appointment apps for service businesses (2026)

 Best for: Boutique-positioned Shopify stores where the booking widget needs to match a polished, designer-built theme.
 Brands willing to pay for a clean, opinionated UX.

-Sesami is the most design-conscious of the four.
-The widget looks the best out of the box, the support team is responsive, and the product targets premium brands rather than the broader market.
+Sesami is the most design-conscious of the group.
+The widget looks the best out of the box, the support team is responsive, and the product targets premium and omnichannel brands rather than the broader market.
 The app holds a 4.6★ rating across ~250 reviews.
 If your Shopify store invests heavily in design and the booking widget can't look generic, Sesami is the cleanest pick.

 Pros